Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 ### Agent HUD (Heads-Up Display)

-The agent has a HUD (_Heads-Up Display_) that displays the following information per episode by default:
+The agent has a HUD that displays the following information per episode by default:

 * **Health**: The health of the agent, which is a value between `0` and `1`.
 The agent's health decays over time, and is reset to `1` when the agent collects a reward.
 The agent's health is displayed as a green-yellow-red bar at the bottom of the HUD.
 #####